Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide500.md

 ### **STEP 3: Load data sets into database**

--   Download Database Schema Creation File, Data Marketplace Tables File, and Data Marketplace Data Set File.
+-   Open Database Schema Creation File, Data Marketplace Tables File, and Data Marketplace Data Set File.
 Unzip the Data Marketplace Data Set File for all the excel data files.

 -   Copy the SQL statements from Database Schema Creation File and paste them into SQL Developer worksheet.
 Run the SQL statements to create a schema for each data set in your pluggable database (pdb1)